tud-hri/joan/docs/advancedsteps-add-custom-module.md

 The `dialog` is the graphical user interface of the module and takes all the credit for the rest of the classes hard work.
 Here you can add your custom user interface file (`.ui`) such that you can control the module and more.

-The `module manager` you could see as a glorified accountant of the module, the manager keeps track of which settings, shared variables and will give the cue to start or stop the process.
+The `module manager` can be seen as a glorified accountant of the module, the manager keeps track of settings and shared variables, and will give the cue to start or stop the process.

 The `settings` class holds all settable parameters of your module.
 Examples of such parameters are gains for controllers but also key mappings for hardware interfaces.
 These settings can be loaded and saved, but can also be stored and altered from experiment designs in the experiment manager.